 Blog writers for hire are a dime a dozen.

-Discovering ones that are knowledgable, experienced, and easy to work with is the challenge.
+But discovering writers that are knowledgeable, experienced, and easy to work with?

 1. Job Boards